dnordby/css-library/README.md

 * 1280px - 1599px (`col-lg-*`)
 * >= 1600px (`col-xl-*`)

-Nested elements are allowed, however note that gutters are created by padding on the outside of the column; there is no margin or padding adjustments on the `container-fluid` class.
+Gutters are set to `1em` and `font-size: 24px;` for the document so that the padding on a column is `0.5em` or 12px.
+Two adjacent columns will have a gutter of `1em` or 24px.
+Note that gutters are created by padding on the entire outside of the column.

+There is no margin or padding adjustments on the `container-fluid` class.
 There is however a margin-top and margin-bottom of 0.5em, and a padding-left and padding-right of 0.5em.
 This ensures the gutter on the outside of the row matches the gutter between columns.

 A full-bleed effect can be achieved by adding the class `full-bleed` to a an element also containing the `row` class.
 This removes the extra row margin/padding, and removes padding on columns, and also adjusts width to be the full width of their column, rather than `width: calc([col-size]/12*100% - 1em)` which accounts for the gutter in a non-full-bleed scenario.

-An optional `no-pad` class has been written in for nested columns which simply removes the padding on the column and fits the column width relative to its parent column container.
+Nested columns are allowed, and an optional `no-pad` class has been written in for nested columns which simply removes the padding on the column and fits the column width relative to its parent column container.

 ###To Use:
 `git clone git@github.com:dnordby/css-library.git`